wangyinfeng/wangyinfeng.github.io/resume.md

 And overseas technical support.
 July 2010 to December 2010, assignment overseas (France) supporting work, responsible for signaling IOT testing, network testing and other support work.
 - SIU-V4 SMS signaling platform
  - Project introduction
-SIU-V4 is based on ZTE’s next generation USAP1000 hardware and Linux OS.
+SIU-V4 is based on ZTE's next generation USAP1000 hardware and Linux OS.
  - My works and achivement
 I was mainly responsible for the signaling protocol porting (from SIU-V3 platform to SIU-V4 platform), involving MAP/TCAP/SCCP signaling protocol.
 And on-site support work.